NorfairKing/template-local-first-app-with-sync-server/README.md

 It features complete option parsing, like in [template-optparse](https://github.com/NorfairKing/template-optparse), a command-line tool like in [template-cli](https://github.com/NorfairKing/template-cli), an api server like in [template-api-server-with-auth-and-cli](https://github.com/NorfairKing/template-api-server-with-auth-and-cli) as well as a full synchronisation implementation.
 Both the server and the client use Sqlite to store the data that they synchronise.

-* Haskell code for an api-server
+* Haskell code for an API-server
 * Haskell code for an accompanying command-line tool
 * Haskell code for an implementation of synchronisation between those two.
+  There types of synchronisation examples are implemented:
+  * Append-only items
+  * Immutable items
+  * Mutable items with safe merge conflicts
 * Database definitions for both the server and the client
 * Per-route integration tests for the API server
 * Per-command integration test for the CLI tool